OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`mark array`.

    upper bound
-      In algorithm analysis, the upper or highest growth rate that an algorithm can have.
+      In :term:`algorithm analysis`, the upper or highest :term:`growth rate` that an :term:`algorithm` can have.
       In practice, this is the smallest-growing function that we know grows at least as fast as all but a constant number of inputs.
       It could be a gross over-estimate of the truth.

    variable-length coding
+      :to-term: Huffman codes :label: example
+      :to-term: fixed-length coding:label: contrast to

       Given a collection of objects, a variable-length coding scheme assigns a code to each object in the collection using codes that can be of different lengths.
-      Typically this is done in a way such that the objects that are most likely to be used have the shortest codes, with the goal of minimizing the total space needed to represent an actual :term:`sequence` of objects, such as when representing the characters in a document.
+      Typically this is done in a way such that the objects that are most likely to be used have the shortest codes, with the goal of minimizing the total space needed to represent a sequence of objects, such as when representing the characters in a document.
       :term:`Huffman coding <Huffman codes>` is an example of a variable-length coding scheme.
       This is in contrast to :term:`fixed-length coding`.

    vector
+      :to-term: sequence :label: synonym
+      :to-term: dynamic array :label: synonym

       In set notation, another term for a :term:`sequence`.
       As a data structure, the term vector usually used as a snyonym for a :term:`dynamic array`.

    vertex
+      :to-term: node :label: synonym

       Another name for a :term:`node` in a :term:`graph`.

    virtual memory